The Only United Kingdom Bucket List You Will EVER Need (Maybe, I actually don’t know that for a fact)

 And Guess What?

-Located just an hour south of London by train, this charming town is easy to visit and has so much to offer travelers (why you need to add this bad boy to your list of 100 things to do in England).
+Located just an hour south of London by train (London is awesome too.
+I love to visit London with the London Pass), this charming town is easy to visit and has so much to offer travelers (why you need to add this bad boy to your list of 100 things to do in England).

 Between a medieval castle, a cozy bookshop, a quaint river to stroll along, antique shops to peruse, and a fine selection of restaurants and pubs, the only problem is finding enough time to see it all (That’s why you need to add this place to your “top things to do in England” list).